 Parents/guardians of a student enrolled in Burlington School District have certain rights concerning identifiable education records which the District maintains for each student.
 These rights are afforded by the Family Education Rights and Privacy Act (FERPA).

-Parent / guardian(s) and eligible students rights:
+Parent / guardian and eligible student rights: